particle-iot/docs/src/content/tutorials/device-os/bluetooth-le.md

 A good introduction to BLE can be found in the [Adafruit tutorial](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/introduction).

 BLE is supported in Device OS 1.3.1 and later.
 BLE support was in beta test in Device OS 1.3.0.
 It is not available in earlier Device OS versions.
+Additional features were added in Device OS 3.0 and 3.1.

+### Logging in

+You can interact directly with your device from this tutorial page by logging into your Particle account in the box below.
+This is optional, as you can use Particle Workbench or the Web IDE and other techniques directly, if you prefer.

+{{> sso }}

 ## Major concepts